qusers/qsource/checklog/qdyn_history.md

 - The checklogs have been rescued and reformated to markdown and are now being used.

+- All binaries have dropped the version on them and now they have a canonical static name.
+A module contained in *version.f90* now takes care of giving version information by parsing command line arguments.

 ## Release 5.05
 - Added feature to select q-atoms in the fep file under [atoms]